How Long Does It Take To Move House? What You Need To Know!

 Our house needed a damp report, timber report, an asbestos report And all this took time.

 It can take weeks to book surveyors to carry out the reports.

 Then all the surveys need to be looked at by the mortgage company before they can lend you money on the property.

-The answer to this question really depends on how much stuff you have, you need to get rid of as much clutter as you can, the less stuff you’ve got the fewer boxes you need, it’s as simple as that!
+The answer to this question depends on how much stuff you have; you need to get rid of as much clutter as you can, the fewer things you’ve got, the fewer boxes you need, it’s as simple as that!

 It should take 2 to 3 days as long as there are no weekends or bank holidays and all the paperwork is in order and complete.

 You should be able to pack up all your stuff into the van in one day if you’re using a removal company.
-If you’re moving by yourselves it’s going to take much longer and you may need to do it over a couple of days if you get some people to help!
-Moving a small house will obviously take longer than moving an entire 5 bedroom house.
+If you’re moving by yourselves, it’s going to take much longer, and you may need to do it over a couple of days if you get some people to help!
+Moving a small house or one bedroom apartment will take less time than moving an entire five bedroom house.

 It depends on how quickly you can get your boxes unpacked and get your house clean and cosy.
 It also depends on how much work you need to have done in the house.